ryanwinchester/uuidv7/README.md

 ## When should I use this package?

 - You want sequential, time-based, ordered IDs (per-node).
-- You are willing to trade a small amount of raw performance for these guarantees.

 NOTE: In this library, sequential UUIDs and ordering are more important than time precision and performance.
 For example, in the case of a backwards time leap, or even concurrent requests at the same time, we continue